 Google News is an aggregator that’s a great way to get an idea of what the coverage of certain topics looks like.
 It’s also able to use Google’s secret sauce of machine learning to turn up articles you might like based on Google’s statistical models of you.

 538 is the product of statistician Nate Silver, who is known for almost perfectly predicting the outcome of the 2012 political election via some combination of sober statistical modelling and old-fashioned witchcraft.
-The site provides news blogging from a data-centric perspective, and often offers an interesting and perhaps more sober take compared to traditional twenty-four hour news networks.
+The site provides news blogging from a data-centric perspective, and often offers an interesting and perhaps soberer take compared to traditional twenty-four hour news networks.

 Al Jazeera is a high-quality international news outlet that provides excellent reporting around the world, and can often give an interesting international perspective on local news.
+Unfortunately, Al Jazeera America is soon to shut down (at the time of writing), but the site will remain a valuable source for global news.

 Everybody knows Amazon: it’s the world’s most advanced stuff distribution infrastructure.
 If you want it, they’ve got it, and can get it to you for a very reasonable price.
 Amazon is fantastic.